-Now how would John know about the secret machinations of the council chamber?
-How could he find out the hidden things said and unsaid?
+How would John know about the secret machinations that happened in the council chamber?
 Why do the other gospels make no record of this?

-I suspect it's because Paul was in the chamber, and he heard it.
-Much later he thought it over while he was in Arabia alone studying and it impacted him powerfully.
-When he went on his first missionary journey he then shared it with John in Crete.
+I suspect it's because a young Paul was in the chamber hearing everything, and later when he went on his first missionary journey he shared it with John in Crete.

-But if that be true, and it's just a guess, it makes the next verse hit so much harder.
+If that is true, and it's just a guess, it makes the next verse hit so much harder.

 So from that day on they made plans to put him to death.

 So it’s beyond question that our world is a fairy tale, but there’s also no denying that something is seriously wrong with it as well, becau...